🚀 Russian Recommended Learning Material

 - If you want to learn some slang, this channel is teaching some expressions. https://www.youtube.com/watch?v=XyJAFm70KVo&list=PLJ9HaJ0LGmvoERA6GibDuwboMeEICYy24

-This should be already enough material here to keep you busy for more than 12 weeks.
-Pick your 10 videos and rewatch them later.
-It’s better to review old videos because you already know the meaning and can settle your vocabulary a bit.
+This should be already enough material here to keep you busy for 12 weeks.
+Pick your videos and rewatch them later.
+You already know the meaning and can settle your vocabulary a bit.
 Especially if you copy vocabulary to you note with links.

 TV Series